Psalms For Life

 mightier than the crash of their breakers

-YHWH, who rules over all, is mighty.
+YHWH, who rules over all, is mighty!

-5 Your decrees stand firm
+5 Your decrees stand firm—

-your house is characterized by holiness
+is characterized by holiness forever.

-During your free moments today, meditate on this truth:
+In your free moments today, meditate on this truth:

 Mightier than the roar of the floodwaters’ billows